-AIMA MAT 2019 result anytime likely today; How to download MAT scorecard; List of colleges
+MAT 2019 result likely to be declared today; How to download MAT scorecard; List of colleges

-New Delhi, Feb 28: AIMA MAT result 2019 for exam conducted in February, 2019, is likely to be declared today on official website mat.aima.in.
+New Delhi, Feb 28: MAT result 2019 for exam conducted by AIMA in February, 2019, is likely to be declared today on official website mat.aima.in.
 The AIMA MAT 2019 result is expected to release anytime now after which candidates would be able to download the MAT scorecards from mat.aima.in.

 All India Management Association or AIMA had conducted MAT 2019 or the Management Aptitude Test on February 23 and February 24, 2019.
 AIMA MAT 2019 exam was held both as Paper Based Test (PBT) and Computer Based Test (CBT).
 While AIMA MAT 2019 PBT was held on February 23, CBT was on February 24, 2019.